Putting together an engaging, brand-friendly event can unlock layers of value for your business; 81% of marketers use in-person events.

 Only 77% of marketers are testing their headlines.
 But, over 90% of the people that read your headline will read your CTA.
 Make sure that those headlines are fantastic.

 Remember, you want to bring customers value with your landing page.
 Give them something great.
-Don’t make them sit through a mini-test.
+Here is a great example of a simple landing page layout.

 Remember to use videos that capture the magic of your event.
 You want to draw people in and slowly convert them into brand ambassadors.
 You’re not trying to trick them into coming to your event.
 If the branded video of your event doesn’t persuade them, they may not be a good attendee fit.